swanandlab/DBscorer/README.md

 Process Video: Process video using this.
 You can repeat the steps to process all the videos.
 Then compile data later by selecting all the files together.
 You can use the cancel button to stop processing it.

 Manual Scoring: Do manual scoring either to determine an optimal threshold or you want to do manual analysis in a more detailed fashion than using a stopwatch.
 Do the manual scoring as shown for 3-4 min video for 3-4 min to get an optimum threshold value for the whole batch of similarly recorded videos.
-The setup remains the same for all the recordings (light, background, etc.)
+The setup remains the same for all the recordings (light, background, etc.).
+We generally select first 2 mintute and last 2 minute video of all animal in the video for scoring (4 animal mostly).

 Clip: Clip value removes periods of state switching.
 A clip value of 1  will clip data from pre and post-transition while determining the optimal threshold.
 Doing this accounts for the delay in changing the toggle button.

 Get Threshold: Once you manually score 3-4 videos, you can select all the .mat files to get an optimum threshold.
-It will generate a data file with optimum threshold value and accuracy for the data.
+It will generate a data file with optimum threshold value and AUC, precision and recall for the threshold ( Higher the better).

+Compile Manual: Once you finish scoring all the videos manually, you can select all the .mat files ending with the manual.
+It will generate an excel sheet containing all the data together.
+It compiles only the .mat files generated from manual scoring.
+It will also generate a raster plot in order that is there in excel sheet.

 Compile: Once you process all the videos, you can select all the .mat files generated from the process video.
 It will generate an excel sheet containing all the data together.
 It ignores the mat file from the manual analysis and compiles only the .mat files generated from the process video.

-Compile Manual: Once you finish scoring all the videos manually, you can select all the .mat files ending with the manual.
-It will generate an excel sheet containing all the data together.
-It compiles only the .mat files generated from manual scoring.
+It will also generate a raster plot in order that is there in excel sheet.